 These affectionate and loyal companions are full of boundless energy and need to let it all out in daily work and play.
 They have a strong instinctual need to keep their family safe.
 Though they are generally not aggressive with people, their desire to protect their family can make them anxious around strangers.
 Early socialization is the best way to curb their anxiety.

 Family and Companionship

-When it comes to play time this dog really never comes out of the puppy phase, which makes them a great companion for older active children.
+When it comes to playing, this dog really never comes out of the puppy phase, which makes them a great companion for older active children.
 These sociable dogs love to be a part of and spend time with family, so if they are left alone too often for long periods of time, they may develop separation anxiety.
-Though there small size makes them adaptable to most all living environments, they thrive best in areas where they have plenty of room to run.
+Though their small size makes them adaptable to almost all living environments, they thrive best in areas where they have plenty of room to run.